jmrfox/mcf2swc/README.md

 You can easily compute the MCF data using the [Computational Geometry Algorithms Library (CGAL)](https://doc.cgal.org/latest/Surface_mesh_skeletonization/index.html) package.
 CGAL provides a standalone GUI program called `CGALLab` that includes the MCF skeletonization operation.
 You can download the Windows demo version of it here: [CGALLab Windows Demo](https://doc.cgal.org/latest/Manual/packages.html#:~:text=Triangulated%20Surface%20Mesh%20Skeletonization).

-Simply open the program, load your mesh, go to `Operations -> Triangulated Surface Mesh Skeletonization -> Mean Curvature Skeleton (Advanced)`, apply the operation, then right-click on the new object labelled "fixed points" and save it to a `polylines.text` file.
+Simply open the program, load your mesh, go to `Operations -> Triangulated Surface Mesh Skeletonization -> Mean Curvature Skeleton (Advanced)`, apply the operation, then right-click on the new object labelled "fixed points" and save it to a `polylines.txt` file.